Tips from a Pitney Bowes Recruiter

 Pitney Bowes Talent Advisors have a wealth of knowledge about recruiting, career advice and the job search process.
 They provide great perspective from their time working with candidates, hiring managers and Human Resources across Pitney Bowes.

-What advice would you give someone approaching a career change?
+What advice would you give to someone beginning a job search?

 What are the most important questions a candidate can ask in an interview to set themselves apart from the competition?